If you've been injured in a motor vehicle accident considered "blameless", you might be eligible for compensation.

-The introduction of this section allows a person who sustains injury as a result of a motor vehicle accident which was not caused by the fault of another driver, and not caused by the fault of any other person to claim compensation under the Act.
+The introduction of this section allows a person who sustains an injury as a result of a motor vehicle accident that was not caused by the fault of another driver and not caused by the fault of any other person to claim compensation under the Act.
 If this section is satisfied then compensation or damages are payable as would normally apply under the Motor Accidents Compensation Act.

 There are two parts to the definition of a blameless motor vehicle accident that need to be satisfied.

 Firstly, you need to be able to satisfy that the motor vehicle accident was not caused by the fault of another driver of a motor vehicle.
 Such circumstances could include for example a tyre blow out on a car causing it to crash or a spider falling into the lap of a driver and the driver crashing into a tree or more commonly a pedestrian crossing a road without looking and the driver of the vehicle which collides with the pedestrian in not considered to be at fault.

 Secondly, you must be able to establish that the accident was not caused by the fault of “any other person”.
 This “other person” does not include the injured person.
 The injured person can be partially at fault and still recover compensation.
 There would be limited circumstances where a motor vehicle accident is not caused by the driver of any motor vehicle but is caused by the fault of some other person.
 It has been argued that this may apply in circumstances where a young child is crossing a road and the parent fails to keep a watch over the child and the child is hit by a driver who is not considered at fault.
 The “other person” in this circumstance could be the parent who failed to keep a proper look out over their child.

 This section has been used mostly to claim compensation on behalf of pedestrians and cyclists.
 For example, if you are a pedestrian and are struck by a vehicle you would allege two things: